 Have you ever had a faucet leaking in your home and simply did not have time to fix it?
 You may have wrapped a rag around the base or handles to absorb the water, or maybe you tolerated the dripping and increased water bill because the leak wasn’t “that bad.”
-You just didn’t have the time to take the steps necessary to eliminate the leak.
+You just didn’t have the time, knowledge, or tools to eliminate the leak.

 Industrial facilities such as refineries, steel mills, gas processing plants, and many others have very similar leaks.
-There are leaks of various types that need to be repaired, but the leaks are not bad enough to warrant shutting down operations and losing productivity and profit in order to get them fixed immediately.
+There are leaks of various types that need to be repaired.
 But unlike your dripping faucet, a gas leak could be very dangerous.
-A gas leak left unchecked could grow to the point that it becomes catastrophic.
+A gas leak left unchecked could become catastrophic.

-Often, to keep a gas leak in check, people will be tasked with standing with handheld, portable gas monitors in this “warm zone,” taking time away from other potential tasks and putting them at risk.
-Another approach is to turn to area monitors.
-Area monitors are rugged, long-running gas detectors that typically have features to help draw attention to hazardous conditions, like loud alarms and wireless capabilities.
+For smaller-scale gas leaks, workers are often asked to stand with handheld, portable gas monitors in this “warm zone,” putting them at risk and taking time away from other tasks.
+A safer and more efficient approach is to turn to area monitors.
+Area monitors are rugged, long-running gas detectors that have features designed to draw attention to hazardous conditions, like loud alarms and wireless capabilities.